Enomalyy/AI-webcam-mic-input/README.md

 Faster-Whisper Integration: Includes a VAD (Voice Activity Detection) system that records audio only when a specific hand gesture is held, then transcribes it using a quantized Whisper model.  this is awesome.

-Admin Capable: Built to interact with UAC prompts and Task Manager, assumuing you grant admin privledges.
+Admin Capable: Built to interact with UAC prompts and Task Manager, assuming you grant admin privledges.
+(You Should)

 # Installation
 Option 1: Compiled Executable (Recommended)